Program Director; Advocate, Intervene, Mentor (AIM) Program

 Maria Almonte-Weston is currently the project director for Bronx Community Solutions, the largest effort at going to scale with problem-solving by applying that approach to all misdemeanor cases in the Bronx Criminal Court Division.
 Prior to that position, Ms. Almonte-Weston worked at the Midtown Community Court where she provided direct case management and counseling services to mandated and voluntary clients.
 Ms. Almonte-Weston also collaborated with the NYPD to offer street outreach services to a homeless population living in the west Midtown area.
 Ms. Almonte-Weston received her Master's degree from Hunter School of Social Work which has enabled her to integrate those clinical skills within a non-clinical environment like the criminal justice system.

-Jethro Antoine is currently the project director of Newark Community Solutions, the first community court in New Jersey.
-In this capacity, he is responsible for maintaining all aspects of the project, including programming, operations, development, and services.
+Jethro Antoine is currently the director of technology and director of New Jersey programs at the Center for Court Innovation.
+He oversees the organization’s technology programs and program initiatives in New Jersey.
+Mr. Antoine was the founding project director of Newark Community Solutions, where he oversaw all aspects of the project, including programming, operations, development, and services.
 From 2007 to 2010, he was the project’s principle planner.
-Prior to that, Mr. Antoine was the deputy director of the Center’s technology team where he helped stakeholders and partner agencies integrate process improvements and new technologies into their organizations.
-Before he joined the Center, Mr. Antoine practiced law.
+Prior to that, Mr. Antoine was the deputy director of the Center for Court Innovation’s technology team where he helped stakeholders and partner agencies integrate process improvements and new technologies into their organizations.
+Before joining the Center, Mr. Antoine practiced law.
 He also served as a senior management consultant in the public and private sectors.
 He is a graduate of New York University, New York Law School, and Columbia University’s School of International and Public Affairs.

-As director of the Syracuse Office, Aaron Arnold is responsible for providing planning and technical assistance to problem-solving courts throughout upstate New York.
-Mr. Arnold is currently working to promote problem-solving justice in the greater Syracuse area.
-In addition, Mr. Arnold serves as director of tribal courts technical assistance.
-In this capacity, Mr. Arnold leads the Center's Tribal Justice Exchange, which seeks to promote the sharing of information between state and tribal courts, assist tribal communities in enhancing their justice systems, and explore ways in which state courts can benefit from traditional tribal justice practices.
+As director of drug court programs, Aaron Arnold oversees the Center's national training and technical assistance for drug courts and assists New York’s Unified Court System in developing and training drug treatment courts across New York State.
+Mr. Arnold also directs the Center's Tribal Justice Exchange, which seeks to promote the sharing of information between state and tribal courts, assist tribal communities in enhancing their justice systems, and explore ways in which state courts can benefit from traditional tribal justice practices.
 Before joining the Center, Mr. Arnold was a prosecutor with the Maricopa County Attorney's Office in Phoenix, Arizona, where he gained first-hand experience working in several problem-solving courts.
 He has also worked as a litigation associate at Fennemore Craig, one of Arizona's oldest law firms.
 Mr. Arnold is a native of Syracuse and a graduate of Cornell University and the University of Arizona College of Law.

 Alternative Sanctions Associate, Red Hook Community Justice Center